Gamma Waves and Learning

 Neuroscientists at Rutgers University studied 21 children using the Fast ForWord™ language training program.
 The children had language learning disorders and used the program for 32 days.

 The results were spectacular.
 The children experienced increased levels of gamma waves and better language skills.
 When the gamma brain waves increased, their core language skills increased.
+Gamma waves and learning were linked.
 Their expressive language skills increased.
 And their receptive language skills increased.